shah-zeb-naveed/data-science-notes/README.md

     - chain of assumptions in ML: tuning params for lower training error, regularization/bigger train set for lower dev error, bigger dev set for lower test eror, change dev set or cost function for lower real world errors
     - early stopping: one knob affects training and dev so Andrew Ng doesn't like it
     - test set accuracy is not enough. set of disproportionately important examples needs to perform really well.
+    - While starting any project, do sanity checks.
+Try to overfit on a small training set.
+    - HLP (human level performance) can't beat that. what if ground truth for HLP is itself by human
 52. Degrees of automation: human, shadow, human in the loop (ai assistance (ui to hihglight), partial auto), full automation

+53. Data-centric > Model-centric
+54. PoC: OK for not focusing on reproducability
+55. Data pipelines: provenance (where it comes from) and lineage (sequence of steps), metadata

  # Resources